Manufacturing Training System: how to transform training

 Here the approach is more strategic:

-• The potential bottlenecks In production processes.
+• We identify potential bottlenecks in production processes.

 A key tool is the 3-3-3 model of polyvalence: